miiazertyy/Discord-LLM-Selfbot/README.md

 - Responds to trigger words, mentions, and replies — server-aware
 - Holds conversations naturally in DMs and group chats
 - Auto-accepts friend requests with a configurable delay
-- Late reply openers when responding after a long pause
+- Late reply openers when responding after a long pause — woven in naturally by the AI, not bolted on
+- Global send lock prevents two responses from sending simultaneously
 - Anti-spam cooldown per user
 - Random status cycling on a configurable schedule
 - All credentials stored securely in `.env`